Types of Wasps and Bees in the Garden

-The slide show presents examples of common vespids found around residential areas.
+The slide show presents examples of the types of most common vespids found around residential areas and gardens.
 The video at the top of the page shows a pollen wasp (Masarinae), so named because of their practice of feeding their young pollen, rather than insects or spiders, the traditional young wasp diet.

 Most homeowner tend to associate members of the subfamily Polistinae, paper wasps, with vespid wasps.
 Three genera represent the subfamily, but for all intent and purposes, paper wasps and the Polistes genus usually represent the group.

 Their appetite for caterpillars and other garden pests often translates into their being welcome guests in many back yards, with some limits.
 Paper wasps, stinging insects that defend their nests, explains homeowner concerns about their presence around the doorways.
 At the same time, their appetite for caterpillars and other garden pests often translates into their being welcome guests in many back yards.